• Skip to primary navigation

 4.67 from 6 votes

-Sweet plantains are simmered in rich and creamy peanut butter sauce and served with smoky tofu cubes to make this cozy curry.
-This one is loaded with flavor and can be on the table in just 30 minutes!
+Sweet plantains are simmered in a rich and creamy peanut butter curry sauce, then served with smoky tofu cubes for a cozy, flavor-packed dinner.
+This hearty plantain curry is loaded with sweet, savory, smoky, and spicy flavors in every bite.

 Course Entree